tomojitakasu/PocketSDR/README.md

 frequency can be configured up to 24 MHz.

 PocketSDR contains also some utility programs to configure the device, capture and dump the digitized IF (inter-frequency) data.
-These are supported Windows, Linux and other environments.
+These supports Windows, Linux and other environments.

 <img src="pocket_sdr_image.jpg" width=80%>